The work of Jovanna Sidney Elena Liuzzo

 Queer Sensuality Documentary by Cindy Candelario (2023)

-Celebrate Women 2020; Coalition print project in Gainesville, Florida
+Celebrate Women 2020 Magazine; Womens Liberation Coalition print project in Gainesville, Florida